Do you need to be paying sales tax? Check out our nexus calculator.

 What to Do After Obtaining Your Sales Tax Permit

-Typically determined by your sales volume, your filing frequency may be monthly, quarterly, or annually, so make sure that you’re clear on individual state requirements.
+1. Understand Your Filing Frequency: Your filing frequency may be monthly, quarterly, or annually (typically determined by your sales volume) so make sure that you’re clear on individual state requirements.

-Most states require businesses to display their sales tax permit, so ensure that yours is visible to customers and auditors alike.
+3. Display Your Permit Properly: Most states require businesses to display their sales tax permit, so ensure that yours is visible to customers and auditors alike.

 Ongoing Sales Tax Permit Maintenance

-Promptly report any changes in your business structure, location, or operations to the relevant tax authorities and register for any new physical or economic nexus.
+Business Updates: Promptly report any changes in your business structure, location, or operations to the relevant tax authorities and register for any new physical or economic nexus.

-Some states require periodic renewal of sales tax permits.
+Renewal Requirements: Some states require periodic renewal of sales tax permits.
 Mark these dates in your calendar to ensure timely renewal, as missing these deadlines can result in delays or penalties.

-Stay informed about any changes to tax laws and regulations in the jurisdictions where you’re registered.
 Regularly review your compliance practices to ensure that they’re up to date.

 Canceling Your Sales Tax Permit